SchoolOfCode/workshop_tdd_2021/README.md

 ### 🎫 Ticket 3 - Input validation

-1. Write a new test to ensure the function throws an error if any of the characters in the word given are outside of A-Z. You can use `.toThrowError` ([Vitest docs](https://vitest.dev/api/expect.html#tothrowerror)) to catch and check the error.
+1. Write a new test to ensure the function throws an error if the character given is outside of A-Z. You can use `.toThrowError` ([Vitest docs](https://vitest.dev/api/expect.html#tothrowerror)) to catch and check the error.
 The test should currently fail.

 2. Update the implementation to make the failing test pass.
 You can use the `throw` statement in JS to deliberately throw/cause an error: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw#description

 3. Refactor where/if needed and then re-run the tests to make sure they still pass after your changes.

-### 🎫 Ticket 4 - Bonus score

-A new requirement has come in.

-> If a player uses all seven tiles, they should score a bonus of 50 points on top of the word score.

-Go through the TDD process (write a failing test -> update the implementation so that the test passes -> refactor where/if needed) to support/meet this requirement.

-### 🎫 Ticket 5 - Case insensitivity
+### 🎫 Ticket 4 - Case insensitivity

 A new requirement has come in.